tree

 What lock should you use?

-It’s not so much one lock, but locks – your first port of call should be a durable D-lock, and you should invest in the best quality you can afford.
-Aim to get one that’s Gold Sold Secure, if possible.
+It’s not so much one lock, but locks.
+Your first port of call should be a durable D-lock, and you should invest in the best quality you can afford.
+If possible, aim to get one that’s Gold Sold Secure.
 Lower-quality locks can easily be bolt cropped or sawn through by the wrong person with the right tools!

-Remember to use your D-lock effectively by filling up as much of the space within the lock as possible with your bike, and ensuring it is tightly fastened.
+Use your D-lock effectively by filling up as much of the space within the lock as possible with your bike.
+Make sure it is tightly fastened.

-Using a chain and padlock will offer extra protection for your bike, as it’ll be secured in two different places.
+A chain and padlock combination offers extra protection for your bicycle.
+That's because it’ll be secured in two different places.

 shed